Manually registered agent

 • If the agent is not currently online then go to where it is running and check the logs.

-5. Hover over the newly added agent and click the cog icon to show agent configuration.
+5. Hover over the newly added agent and select "View Configuration" from the menu on the right to show agent configuration.
 Check configuration is as expected.

 6. Navigate to the home page (if this agent is the first to manage an instance in a DBMS, it may take a few minutes for the DBMS to appear).